MatthiasWM/NewtonROMReader/BUILDING.md

  - Building the Newton ROM Reader PCB
  - Building the Newton ROM Reader firmware
- - Building the DCL Tools to generate ROM Extensions
+ - Building the DCL Tools and Rex to generate ROM Extensions
  - (not yet) Installing the ARM Cross Assembler to Patch ROMs

 ## Building the Newton ROM Reader PCB